FullStackTypeScriptCourse/graphql_demo/README.md

 # Simple GraphQL with both backend and frontend in react

 ## How to use
+- Change the .env file to use the correct database.
+For this branch it is the `sample_training` database on Atlas Mongodb.
 #### Backend
 - From inside the api folder, run `npm install` and then `npm run dev` to start the server.
 Then in another terminal window, from inside the client folder, run `npm install` and then `npm run dev` to start the client.
 - Open the browser and go to `http://localhost:4000/graphql` to see the GraphQL playground.